Edward Russell, 2nd Baron Russell of Liverpool: World War II

 He became Deputy Judge Advocate General (United Kingdom) to the British Army of the Rhine in 1945.
 He was one of the chief legal advisers during war-crimes proceedings, for both the Nuremberg trials and the Tokyo tribunal, held following the end of the Second World War.

 He was honoured with the CBE, Commander of the Order of the British Empire.

 Writings

 He resigned from his government post over the publication of his book The Scourge of the Swastika: A Short History of Nazi War Crimes.
 The Daily Express, under proprietor Lord Beaverbrook, published extracts under the heading "the book they tried to ban" in 1954, and the book became a bestseller.
 Russell was accused of misusing his position to profit personally from the war crimes he had investigated.

 Russell followed up this work in 1958 with The Knights of Bushido: A Short History of Japanese War Crimes.

-In 1959 he and Bertrand Russell, the celebrated mathematician and philosopher, sent a joint letter to The Times explaining that they were different people.
+In 1959 he and Bertrand Russell, the mathematician and philosopher, sent a joint letter to The Times explaining that they were different people.